 |1996 - 2000||166||79||23||27||444|

 |2006 - 2010||334||44||12||21||inadequate data||302||11|

-In Worcestershire, the species is relatively scarce, so it is particularly remarkable that a pair bred at Bredon's Hardwick during 2001, raising one young, and in 2002 raising two young.
+In Worcestershire, the species is relatively scarce away from Throckmorton landfill site (where the mean between 2011 and 2015 was 61 and there were 120 in January 2011) but this site is now at the end of its operations.
+However, a pair bred at Bredon's Hardwick during 2001, raising one young, and in 2002 raising two young.
 This is one of very few records of inland breeding by Great Black-backed Gull, perhaps the only record from a truly 'land-locked' county (see West Midland Bird Report 68: 108).
 Unfortunately, breeding attempts in 2003 and 2004 failed and no nesting was attempted in 2005.

 | Laughing |